 plan to use it, but if it ever hits me, I can :)

-in general.
 With the help of LilyPond I'm working on transcriptions

 of music I like for me and my friends to study and play.

 Open Music Theory

 OpenSource, interactive, online "text" book for college-level music theory courses

 Large collection of Jazz and Contemporary sheet music, arrangements